 - Blue Diamond on Soi 9, Moon Muang Rd – they serve meat dishes too and it’s a bit pricy but they have vegan cakes and a health food shop.

-- Juicy 4 U on Rachamanka Rd (opposite Dada Kafe) – their veggie burger is decent but didn’t compare to our favourites we mentioned above.
-If you are craving a sandwich you can choose up to 10 ingredients on whole grain bread.
+- Juicy 4 U on Rachamanka Rd (opposite Dada Kafe) – their veggie burger is decent and if you are craving a sandwich you can choose up to 10 ingredients on whole grain bread.